-Our restaurants are housed in a variety of interesting and often historic or listed buildings – with striking features such as high ceilings, panoramic windows and wooden floors.
+Our restaurants are housed in a variety of interesting and often historic or listed buildings and some new modern architecture – with striking features such as ornate high ceilings, panoramic windows and beautiful wooden floors.

 Our restaurant in Bristol is housed in a building that has served as the city’s museum, art gallery and the University dining rooms.
-It is modelled on the Doge’s Palace in Venice.
+It is modeled on the Doge’s Palace in Venice.

 Browns in Mayfair was originally a gentleman’s and military outfitters frequented by Winston Churchill.
 It retains many attractive features including four fitting rooms converted into private dining rooms.

-Browns in Butlers Wharf is next to Tower Bridge with stunning views over the Thames and some of London’s most magnificent architecture.
+In Butlers Wharf we are next to Tower Bridge with stunning views over the Thames and some of London’s most magnificent architecture.